-Field Action Debugger Select Java. x64 if you are debugging a 64-bit application. ox if you are debugging a 32-bit application.
-Mode Select Run. on it you are doougging a 32 on approachem.
-Default Directory This path is added to created. the class path property when the Java Virtual Machine is Application Class Identify the fully que declared with this sign public static void Application Class samples.Collector Command Line Arguments: "param1" param2 "param3" param4 Command Line Arguments ters to be passed to the main method of the Application Class. ng spaces should be surrounded with double quotes.
-Java Virtual Machine Options ne options for Virtual Machine creation. de a parameter for the Java Runtime Environment (JRE) as the path to be searched for the jvm.dll; this is the DLL supplied as part of the runtime from Sun Microsystems TM .
-The JRE parameter can be either: An Enterprise Architect-defined Local Path path (with no double quotes) to the installation folder of the used for debugging installation is necess installation of the pu must point to the installation folder for the Java JDK.
+Field Action Debugger Select Java. x64 a if you are debugging a 64 bit application. ox if you are debugging a 32 bit application.
+Mode Select Run.
+Default Directory This path is added to created. the class path property when the Java Virtual Machine is Application Class Identify the fully qua declared with this si public static void - Application Class samples.Collector Command Line Arguments: "param1" param2 "param3" param4 Command Line Arguments Specify any paramet ters to be passed to the main method of the Application Class.
+Parameters containin ng spaces should be surrounded with double quotes.
+Java Virtual Machine Specify command li ne options for Virtual Machine creation.
+Options path to be searched t de a parameter for the Java Runtime Environment (JRE) as the for the jvm.dll; this is the DLL supplied as part of the runtime from Sun Microsystems TM .
+The JRE parameter of can be either: - Architect-defined Local Path path (with no double quotes) to the installation folder of the used for debugging installation is necess installation of the pu must point to the installation folder for the Java JDK.
 A JDK sary for debugging to succeed.
 The JRE should not point to the ablic Java Runtime Environment, if that is installed. les can be used when specifying the VM startup options, such For example, using: • An Enterprise A classpath: Architect Local Path JAVA and an environment variable

-Java Virtual Machine Options: JRE=%JAVA%,-Djava.class.path=%classpath%;.; Or an absolute path to the JDK installation directory and an environment variable classpath: Java Virtual Machine Options: JRE=C:\Program Files (x86)\Java\jdk1.7.0,-Djava.dass.path=%dasspath%;.; In these two examples, the debugger will create a virtual machine using the JDK located at the value of the JRE parameter.
+Java Virtual Machine Options: JRE=%JAVA%,-Djava.class.path=%classpath%;.; • Or an absolute path to the JDK installation directory and an environment variable classpath: Java Virtual Machine Options: JRE=C:\Program Files (x86)\Java\jdk1.7.0,-Djava.class.path=%classpath%;.; In these two examples, the debugger will create a virtual machine using the JDK located at the value of the JRE parameter.
 If no classpath is specified, the debugger always creates the virtual machine with a class path property equal to any path contained in the environment variable plus the path entered in the default working directory of this script.
 If source files and .class files are located under different directory trees, the classpath property MUST include both root path(s) to the source and root path(s) to binary class files.